-- (i) Clearly erroneous orders being submitted at incorrect prices or volumes resulting from manual order entry errors or malfunctioning market participant algorithms or automated order entry systems. - (ii) Large aggressive orders that create imbalances between liquidity providers and liquidity takers and which may remove all or a significant number of resting orders or trigger a cascade of stop market orders. - (iii) Positive feedback loops that may occur where large price movements initiate further buying or selling in the same direction, potentially exacerbated by a cascade of stop market orders.
+- a) Clearly erroneous orders being submitted at incorrect prices or volumes resulting from manual order entry errors, malfunctioning market participant algorithms or automated order entry systems. - b) Large aggressive orders that create imbalances between liquidity providers and liquidity takers and which may remove all or a significant number of resting orders or trigger a cascade of stop market orders. - c) Positive feedback loops that may occur when large price movements initiate further buying or selling in the same direction, potentially exacerbated by a cascade of stop market orders.

-This section of the Consultation Report describes the rationale behind the use of volatility control mechanisms and different approaches taken by trading venues.
+This section describes the rationale for the use of volatility control mechanisms and different approaches taken by trading venues.